enukane/homebrew-ettus-uhd/README.md

   gqrx
   ```

-  And then configure it to use the HackRF.
+  And then configure it to use the UHD driver.
 Probably best to start the sample rate at 1000000 until you know how much your system can handle.

 **Congratulations!!**